-A short assessment that begins with an engagement activity and includes three to nine items, depending on the subject.
+A short assessment that begins with an engagement activity and include three to nine items, depending on the subject.
 Together the items increase the instructional relevance of the assessment and provide a better estimate of a student's knowledge, skills, and understandings than can be achieved by a single assessment item.
-Each testlet assesses only one Essential Element except for the writing testlet, which assesses all writing Essential Elements together in one testlet.
-Testlets are either teacher-administered or computer-delivered.
-More specific information is found in the Test Administration Manual.
+Each testlet assesses only one Essential Element, except for the writing testlet, which assesses all writing Essential Elements together in one testlet.